4cecoder/anicast/README.md

 # anicast
-# From terminal to TV
+# ANIME from the terminal to TV in a single command

 # Search for an Anime and beam to TV from ONLY YOUR terminal (macos/linux)

 ### Repo Cloning Commands